Assault Charges Lawyer in Sarasota, FL: Get the Legal Help You Need

 The term assault is often used in conjunction with the term battery, so much so that many people think assault and battery are the same thing.
 But they are not.

-Battery charges can result when you carry through with your threat and actually commit the act of violence.
+Battery charges can result when you carry through with your threat and commit the act of violence.
 It is also considered a third-degree felony.

 Assault and battery are often charged at the same time, which can increase your overall sentence.